Smoking Cessation and Reduction in Pregnancy Treatment (SCRIPT)

 About The Curriculum:

-Smoking Cessation and Reduction in Pregnancy Treatment (SCRIPT) is an award-winning, evidence-based program shown to the effective in helping thousands of pregnant women quit smoking.
+Smoking Cessation and Reduction in Pregnancy Treatment (SCRIPT) is an award-winning, evidence-based program shown to be effective in helping thousands of pregnant women quit smoking.
 The overall goal of SCRIPT is to educate women of the dangers of smoking while pregnant in an effort to improve her and her baby’s health.
 Smoking during pregnancy not only harms the mother, but the baby as well.
 Some of the adverse effects of tobacco use during pregnancy include a low birth weight, altered fetal development, impaired fetal growth, increased risk of SIDS, complications during pregnancy, and decreased lung function of the baby.
-SCRIPT equips care coordinators by including this information as an integrated component of a patient education program.
+SCRIPT equips Home Visitors by including this information as an integrated component of a patient education program.

 The SCRIPT Program includes the following intervention components:

 - ‘A Pregnant Woman’s Guide To Quit Smoking’: This 36-page guide includes a self-evaluation process which helps foster cessation over a seven-day period.
-It is written in a 5th-6th grade reading level.
+It is written in a 5th-6th grade reading level

-- ‘Commit to Quit’: This video provides encouragement to quit smoking, exposure to recommended smoking cessation skills, and reduces the length of needed counseling.
+- ‘Commit to Quit’: This video provides encouragement to quit smoking, exposure to recommended smoking cessation skills, and reduces the length of needed counseling

 - Comprehensive counseling and follow-up by a health care professional